aboutcode-org/python-inspector/docs/source/dependencies-design.rst

 The goal of the command line interface and user experience is to be obvious and familiar to a pip user.

-Create a new CLI named "dad" short for "dad analyzes dependencies" with these key options:
+We will create a new CLI named "python-inspector" with these key options:

 Inputs:
 ~~~~~~~~~